panelalpha/PanelAlpha-Translations/README.md

 Welcome to the PanelAlpha Translations repository!
 This repository contains translation files for PanelAlpha in multiple languages.
 Each language has its own directory with translation files organized by category.

+> [!NOTE]
-> **Disclaimer:** This repository was created with the help of automated tools, so there might be errors or inaccuracies in the translations.
-Please feel free to contribute improvements or corrections.
+> This repository was created with the help of automated tools, specifically DeepL.
+As a result, some translations may contain inaccuracies.

+> [!NOTE]
+> We encourage you to contribute improvements or corrections to ensure the best quality.

 ## Available Translations